 Since the newsletter can include graphics (this being the 21st century and all), I illustrated it with the sequence shown here.
 But I wanted to go through this in more detail to point out a few things to show just how intense this situation was.
 This deputy had to make some extraordinarily quick decisions, and as far as I can see she did everything right.

-Since I made that graphic, I have the “original” images in the largest sizes I could find, so even as large as they are, you can still click to see them larger — on a computer and maybe a tablet, at least!
+Since I made that sequence graphic, I obtained larger images, so you can still click to see them even larger — on a computer and maybe a tablet, at least!

-Even in this still frame from a video stream, it’s quite apparent even without blowing it up that Ruis has weapons: two knives in his right hand, and (as we’ll see in a moment) a Phillips head screwdriver in his left.
+Even in this still frame from a video stream, it’s quite apparent even without blowing it up that Ruis has weapons: a knife and what was later revealed to be a screwdriver in his right hand, and (as we’ll see in a moment) a Phillips head screwdriver in his left.
 But here’s a close-up anyway, still clickable to make it even larger.

 Also notice she is behind her door: she got out and backed up very quickly.